Activities of the Air Training Corps: Leadership training

 Leadership training is an important part of many squadrons' training programmes, with training available at higher levels too.
 Most wings run NCO courses (also run on a regional basis), designed to help newly promoted NCOs to perform their duties well, or to train those eligible for promotion, these are normally two days in length.

-There are also a number of courses run centrally by the ATC.
-These include:

-Air Cadet Leadership Course

-This is run by the Combined Cadet Force (RAF) at RAF Cranwell.
+The Air Cadet Leadership Course is run by the Combined Cadet Force (RAF) at RAF Cranwell.
 Successful completion of this leads to the award of the Cadet Leadership badge.

-Air Cadet Leadership Courses

 In the Air cadets, there are four levels of leadership, Blue, Bronze, Silver and Gold (ACLC).
 With each stage the leadership tasks get more difficult and more knowledge is expected.
 Both Blue and Bronze can be taught and assessed on the squadron, and will consist of a number of lessons spread out over the syllabus.
 Silver is taught and assessed at wing level, having one day with multiple lessons.
 Gold is taught and assessed on Corps (national) level, Gold leadership or the Air Cadet Leadership Course (ACLC) is a 10-day course, that comprises taught lessons, practical lessons and demonstrations, multiple high level Command tasks/practical leadership exercises (PTEs) Physical exercises intended to tire you and strain you (to see how you lead when your tired, worn out and under stress) two nights camping and assessments.
 ACLC is taught at RAFC Cranwell by leadership experts.

 Junior Leaders

+Qualified Junior Leaders wearing the maroon JL lanyard.